 This is also a common area for many fishermen to drop a line as it has the perfect variety of fish that frequent the area.
 Do keep a watch out for squid and pufferfish (otherwise known as toadfish) in this area.
 You can get a great feed if you catch squid but be sure to use protective gear or fishing plyers to release the pufferfish as they are poisonous.

 Big Woody Island also makes a great place for spearfishing and paddleboarding.
 If you catch a ride over to the island, the best place to moor your boat is on the Eastern side as there is a calm beach.
-The reason for mooring is because there is a rocky entrance and best to catch it on the high tideOpens in a new tab. rather than the low to avoid scraping the bottom of your boat.
+The reason for mooring is because there is a rocky entrance and best to catch it on the high tide rather than the low to avoid scraping the bottom of your boat.

 Can You Camp On Big Woody Island?

 If a 6-hour tour isn’t enough for you and you want to stay at Big Woody Island for a longer stretch, you can camp there.
 You will need to obtain a camping permit beforehand.
-You can book this from the Queensland National Parks Booking serviceOpens in a new tab., and it costs $6.85 per person per night.
+You can book this from the Queensland National Parks Booking service, and it costs $6.85 per person per night.

 If you are a student on an approved educational visit with accompanying adults, it costs $3.75 per night.
 There are deals for families, defined as one or two adults and children (up to 8 people), and a family ticket costs $27.40 per night.